stephencweiss/stephencharlesweiss.com/content/blog/2019-04-30/git-rename-branch-local-and-remote.md

 That’s it.
 At this point you have successfully renamed your local and remote Git branch.

 # A note about the `-m` flag:
 Similar to the `mv` command in Bash, the `-m` flag is for moving.
-Since you’re on a branch, Git infers the branch that’s being moved, however, you can be explicit and consolidate steps 1 and 2 with `git checkout -m <oldbranch> <newbranch>`.
+Since you’re on a branch, Git infers the branch that’s being moved, however, you can be explicit and consolidate steps 1 and 2 with `git branch -m <oldbranch> <newbranch>`.

 # Additional Reading
 * [How To Rename a Local and Remote Git Branch](https://linuxize.com/post/how-to-rename-local-and-remote-git-branch/)